nprithviraj24/jenkins-example/README.md

     * Why:
         - Scalability of project might force us to move jenkins home dir to a location that has enough disk space.
         - Project requirements.
+- <strong>localhost:8080/restart</strong> if the port is 8080.

+#### Moving to Command Line Interface
+- Consumes less memory than UI.
+- CI is much easier this way.
+- Steps:
+    * Manage Jenkins in localhost:8080 after starting the port.
+    * <strong>http:/localhost:8080/cli</strong> and download <strong>jenkins-cli.jar</strong> file.
+    * Run the following command in that directory where we have the jenkins-cli.jar
+        - java -jar jenkins-cli.jar -s http://localhost:8080/ -auth user:password

+### Roles (Creating, Managing and Assigning)
+- <strong>http:/localhost:8080</strong> -> Manage Jenkins -> Manage Users -> Create User
+- Configure a user by following the link: http://localhost:8080/user/username/configure
+- Create and manage user roles Roles Strategy Plugin - download - restart jenkins
+- Manage Jenkins - Configure Global Security - Authorisation - Role Based Strategy
+- Create Roles and Assign roles to users by the same plugin